 Scotch pine essential oil "teaches that it is love and generosity of the spirit that endures," writes aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.

-She also says the emotional benefits of the oil are to encourage humility, simplicity, assurance, perseverance, mindfulness, trust, direction, and tenacity.
+She also states the emotional benefits of the oil are to encourage humility, simplicity, assurance, perseverance, mindfulness, trust, direction, and tenacity.

 Pine trees grow throughout much of the world, and essential oil is distilled from various species of pine.
 The focus of this profile is scotch, also called scots, pine (Pinus sylvestris).
 Sources generally consider it the safest of the pine oils.

 Other species may have properties different from those discussed here.
-Species include longleaf pine (Pinus palastris), dwarf pine (Pinus mugo), white pine (Pinus strobus), red (Norway) pine (Pinus resinous), and pinyon pine — also known as pinion or piñon pine — (Pinus edulis).
+Species include longleaf pine (Pinus palastris), dwarf pine (Pinus mugo), white pine (Pinus strobus), red (Norway) pine (Pinus resinous), and pinyon pine (Pinus edulis), which is also known as pinion or piñon pine.

 Plant family: Pinaceae